trietnguyen429-lgtm/loan-amortization-calculator/README.md

 2. Open it in Microsoft Excel or Google Sheets
 3. Enter your values in the input section:

--Loan Amount = the total amount borrowed
+- Loan Amount = the total amount borrowed
--Annual Interest Rate = as a decimal (e.g. 0.05 for 5%)
+- Annual Interest Rate = as a decimal (e.g. 0.05 for 5%)
--Loan Term (Years) = number of years to repay
+- Loan Term (Years) = number of years to repay

 The monthly payment and full amortization schedule will update automatically